x-atlas-consortia/hra-pop/output-data/v0.5.2/REPORTS.md

 PREFIX rui: <http://purl.org/ccf/1.5/>

-SELECT ?sample ?dataset ?tool ?modality ?organ ?organId ?as ?as_tool ?similarity ?as_in_collisions FROM hra-pop:similarities
+SELECT ?sex ?sample ?dataset ?tool ?modality ?organ ?organId ?as ?as_tool ?similarity ?as_in_collisions FROM hra-pop:similarities
 FROM HRApop:
 FROM CCF: